yakasov/HardPlus/README.md

 ## Structures

 5/10 End Crystals are now guarded in The End (from 2/10)

-The chance for a village to generate as abandoned is roughly 33% (from 2%)

 The End Portal will never spawn with any eyes in, requiring all 12 to be obtained